lsst-sitcom/sitcomtn-025/index.rst

 Like the use-cases, the requirement deliverables have been separated into two different categories: those which are focused on tooling and procedures for on-the-fly analysis, and image visualization.
 The two categories are quite separate in nature but not completely independent.

-The detailed list of requirements is found on :ref:`pg-D2-Requirements`.
+The detailed list of requirements is found on a separate :ref:`pg-D2-Requirements` page.

 .. _Deliverable 3: